As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Cable Tow

 It represents a vow that a Mason will fulfill his duties and help a fellow brother to his full capability.
-The length of the cable tow indicates the extent to which a member is willing to go in assisting a fellow Mason.
+The length of the cable tow indicates the extent to which a member is willing to go to assist a fellow Mason.

-That’s why the length of a cable tow is significant in Freemason.
+That’s why the length of a cable tow is significant in Freemasonry.

 After a child is delivered, the physical bond between them is cut and replaced with unconditional love.